appdevdesigns/opsportal_docs/develop/develop_models_02_testServer.md

 sails> ENRecipient.create([{ title:"X-Men", recipients:"profX@email.com, cyclopse@email.com" },
 { title:"Avengers", recipients:"capt@email.com, hulk@email.com"}]).then(console.log)
 ```
-> NOTE: type that all in on one line
+> NOTE: type that all on one line

 When it executes, you should see a response like:
 ```sh